Camp FAQs

 Much of our programming is choice-based, so campers can pick activities that interest them most.

-What does a typical day at camp look like?
+What has a typical day at Rainbow Camp® looked like?

 A typical day might include: